 "Oh?
 Something unusual with the spell in question?"

 "Yeah, I was trying to send Alex back to her home dimension, and Louise was accompanying her.
 I've never tried to breach a dimensional barrier before, took a lot of juice.
 Thing is, the spell felt like it worked.
 But as you can see, they're still here."

 "Hmm."
 Moondark stroked his goatee.
 It was a proper goatee, too: just the chin whiskers, nothing on the upper lip.
 It wasn't a Van Dyke, which so many people today mixed up with the goatee.
 He glanced at Louise, then almost instantly dismissed the girl.
 His attention turned to Xander, and the stare held for a moment.
-As it stare continued, the man's eyes got wider and wider and wider and wider.
+As their eye-to-eye contact continued, Moondark's eyes got wider and wider and wider and wider.

 "Ah.
 Hurm."
 Moondark stood and paced for a bit.
 "I have to confess, I was seriously considering manipulating this little kaffeeklatsch to my advantage.
 Given that this involved you, Sister, I'm sure you understand."
 He turned to Xander and spoke directly to him.
 "But now that I have seen the powers that have touched you, young miss, I must confess that I'd much rather help you as much as I can.
 After that, I think I will be cancelling the rest of my shows."
 He waved vaguely at the array of Tarot cards in front of his plate.
 "I have the sudden urge to travel as far as I can get from this city."

 "What the hell are you talking about, David?"